sarugaku/resolvelib/DEVELOPMENT.rst

 Development
 ===========

-resolvelib is a volunteer maintained open source project and we welcome contributions of all forms.
+ResolveLib is a volunteer maintained open source project and we welcome contributions of all forms.
 The sections below will help you get started with development, testing, and documentation.